percona/postgres/contrib/pg_tde/documentation/docs/index/tde-limitations.md

 * PostgreSQL’s internal system tables, which include statistics and metadata, are not encrypted.
 * `pg_createsubscriber` is not supported.
+* Temporary files created when queries exceed `work_mem` are not encrypted.
+These files may persist if the query runs for a long time or the server crashes which can expose sensitive data in plaintext on disk.

 ## WAL encryption tool support